 -

-Six days, five nights in the Vermont mountains
+Six days and five nights in the Vermont mountains

 -